ibm-cloud-docs/databases-for-enterprisedb/README.md

 # Databases for EnterpriseDB Documentation

-This repo contains the documentation for the IBM Cloud Databases for EnterpriseDB service.
+This repo contains the documentation for the {{site.data.keyword.databases-for-enterprisedb_full}} IBM Cloud Databases for EnterpriseDB service.
 Please use issues or pull requests in this repo for any changes or problems in the Databases for EnterpriseDB documentation.

 ## Contacts for this repo